unified-doc/unified-doc-react/readme.md

 ```

 ## Use
-For quick and easy rendering of a document, use the React component:
+For quick and simple rendering of a document, use the React component:

 ```js
 import React from 'react';